 Explanation:

-The best way to automate reporting from disparate security appliances that
+The core requirements are to automate reporting from disparate security appliances that do not currently communicate, using existing resources.

 A cloud engineer needs to identify appropriate solutions to: